- First-Year Information for Students Taking Chemistry Courses

 The Department of Chemistry provides a variety of opportunities for undergraduates to participate in research programs during the academic year and the summer.
 Faculty members welcome undergraduates in their research groups and usually arrange a close collaboration with graduate students and postdoctoral fellows.

-Two semesters of CHM 393: Senior Research are required for the BS degree and are optional for the BA degree.
-Students also have the option of doing CHM 395: Independent Research.
+Two semesters of CHEM 393: Senior Research are required for the BS degree and are optional for the BA degree.
+Students also have the option of doing CHEM 395: Independent Research.
 Either way, students will register with a faculty member, who will serve as their research advisor.